jundalisay/sp/content/en/research/schrodinger/life/chapter-02.md

 Aus welchen sich das All geschmiickt.
 I GOETHE -->

-THE CLASSICAL PHYSICIST'S EXPECTATION IS WRONG
+## The Classical Physicist'S Expectation Is Wrong

-An organism and all the biologically relevant processes that it experiences must have an extremely 'many-atomic' structure and must be safeguarded against haphazard, 'single-atomic' events attaining too great importance.
+An organism and all the biologically relevant processes that it experiences must:
+- have an extremely 'many-atomic' structure
+- be safeguarded against haphazard, 'single-atomic' events attaining too great importance.

-The 'naIve physicist' tells us, is essential, so that the organism may, so to speak, have sufficiently accurate physical laws on which to draw for setting up its marvellously regular and well-ordered working.
+The 'naive physicist' tells us, is essential, so that the organism may, so to speak, have sufficiently accurate physical laws on which to draw for setting up its marvellously regular and well-ordered working.